Coronavirus – FAQs on managing a safe return to work

 If a venue has an official NHS Covid-19 QR code poster this can be scanned with the NHS Covid-19 app.
 If other people at the venue at the same time (which could include visitors or other employees), later test positive for Covid-19, an employee may get an alert to let them know.
 The app notification will not, however, mention the name of the venue, it will just let app users know that they may have come into contact with Covid-19 and provide them with public health advice.

-Therefore it should not make it more likely that an employee can claim that they contracted Covid-19 at work.
+Accordingly, it should not make it more likely that an employee can claim that they contracted Covid-19 at work.
 Even if it were possible to trace contact between devices, the app will not collect names or other personal information including specific location data, only the first part of an individual’s postcode.
 So, in the unlikely event that an application was made to the NHS to disclose the contact data, it would be very unlikely to show that someone was infected at work.

 What are our obligations with regard to test and trace?